 Below is an example of how we teach empathy:

 “Today, we are going to learn the difference between empathy and apology.
 If I said to Mary here, “I’m sorry you spilled coffee on your lap,” most people—not just medical professionals—would say I just apologized to Mary.
 After all, I used the word sorry in my statement to Mary.
 But I didn’t apologize—I empathized!
 “I’m sorry you spilled the coffee in your lap, and I feel bad you have to go home and change your outfit” is 100 percent empathy.
+No different than say "sorry" at a funeral home.
 Apology, on the other hand, would sound like this: “I’m sorry I knocked your coffee over and it has spilled on your lap; let me pay for your dry cleaning bill.”
 Both statements used the word sorry, but one was about feelings and staying connected (empathy), while the other was about admitting fault and making amends (apology).
 Yet, medical professionals in particular are petrified of sorry in any context because you’ve been told for so long never to utter it.
-“Don’t say you’re sorry, or you’ll buy the hospital a lawsuit” has been the traditional mantra of risk and legal professionals.
-Yet sorry is one thing patients and families want most post-event, and it’s not necessarily “Sorry we screwed up” but “Sorry this happened, and we still care about you.”
+'Don’t say you’re sorry, or you’ll buy the hospital a lawsuit' has been the traditional mantra of risk and legal professionals.
+Yet sorry is one thing patients and families want most post-event, and it’s not necessarily 'Sorry we screwed up' but 'Sorry this happened, and we still care about you.'
 Empathy is absolutely critical to staying connected with patients and families after an event.
 If you stay connected, your chances of litigation are dramatically reduced.”